Furness laboratory: Digestive physiology and nutrition

 - A stem cell therapy for Hirschsprung Disease

-- Novel heteromeric receptors in gut control: ghrelin receptors and dopamine receptors working together
+- Novel heteromeric receptors: ghrelin receptors and dopamine receptors working together

 Faculty Research Themes